Eligibility and enrollment

 If you or your covered spouse become eligible for Medicare

 If you are a retiree, you and your family members who are not eligible for Medicare participate in the Retiree Medical Plan.
 When you (as a retiree) or a covered spouse of a retiree becomes eligible for Medicare as your primary plan, you or your spouse will no longer be eligible for the POS II, Aetna Select and Cigna OAPIN options in the Retiree Medical Plan, but you or your spouse may be eligible to enroll in the Medicare Primary Option (MPO).
-If you fail to enroll in the MPO when first eligible, then you will not be able to enroll at a later time without proof of having other employer provided medical coverage immediately prior to enrollment.
+If you fail to enroll in the MPO when first eligible, or fail to waive coverage due to being enrolled in another employer sponsored health plan, then you will not be able to enroll at a later time without proof of having other employer provided medical coverage immediately prior to enrollment.

 If you die